doomvox/perl6-augment-util/README.md

 DESCRIPTION
 ===========

-This module makes the `Recomposer` class available, with the method `recompose_core` which forcibly runs the ".^compose" method on everything defined in CORE.
+This module makes the `Augur` class available, which provides methods useful for working with the perl6 "augment" feature:

+  * `recompose_core` runs the ".^compose" method on everything defined in CORE.

+  * `inside_repl` checks if runnning inside the repl

 This covers for a known bug in the use of augment: you can use it to add methods to a class, and they *should* be automatically visible in all child classes, but often are not because the augment can't effect things that were created before you made the change... unless you run the ".^compose" method on them, to force a re-initialization.

 Someday the need for `recompose_core` will probably go away once this bug has been addressed, but for now it's a useable workaround.

-Another issue with augment, though is that it's use is strongly discouraged because of potential conflicts.
+Another issue with augment is that it's use is strongly discouraged because it's the kind of thing that works fine once, but when it's being used a lot by many people there are potential conflicts.
 Don't do it unless you know what you're doing, and even then...

 MOTIVATION
 ==========